 These cameras are not meant for nefarious purposes.
 They are intended mostly as a tool of convenience and practicality.
 But having video documentation as back up -should you ever need it – is not a bad thing.
 But remember, it’s probably a good idea to ask permission when video recording other people.

 These are point and shoot video recorders.
 But in the case of these point of view cameras, your target is whatever you are looking at.
 These camera glasses are best suited for practical recordings of family events, or while traveling in any way, shape, or form, including – canoeing, snowboarding, or riding your bike.

 Controls are more obvious on the Miota than on other camera glasses.
 So if you plan to do some heavy duty private eye work – these may not be the best option for that particular use.

-This camera is a little more complex to control with four buttons as opposed to one on some of the competing models.
 All operations are controlled by those four buttons that are located on the top of the arm of the glasses.
 Frankly, it can take a few tries to get used to these buttons and their specific functions.
 But when you do, it puts you in complete control of the device and naturally, the resulting video captures will be much more to your liking.

 What About Styling and Comfort?

 Miota’s camera sunglasses offer a stylish, fashionable design.
 They look like designer sunglasses – with one exception.
 These have wider than typical arms which house the sophisticated, yet miniature electronics.
 And yes – you could change these sunglass lenses to prescription lenses.
 That makes them much more useful to anyone who already wears glasses or contact lenses.